strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

 Once you have selected your ficticious company, you can look around and see all the options that this tool has too offer!

-For this demonstration we will be creating a sensor for our windows machine and then setting off a suspicious file to test if our filter catches it.
+For this demonstration we will be creating a sensor for our windows machine and then setting off atomic red to test if our filter catches it.

 On the left side under sensors, please select "Installation Keys"